adebola-io/siphon/README.md

 ## Overview

-Siphon is a Node JS web bundler that reads HTML documents and resolves their assets into fewer files for production.
+Siphon is a simple bundler for vanilla projects that reads HTML documents and resolves their assets into fewer files for production.

 It can also format and minify your source code.